sixiaoyou/LeetCode-Python/README.md

 # LeetCode-Python
-Record the Python Code by the LeetCode.
+Record Python code by the LeetCode.